SirWumpus/ioccc-ae/93/README.md

 * `.insert_enter <string>`
 * `.insert_exit <string>`
   Enter and exit insert mode.
-The use of `.insert_enter` denotes a modual user interface.
+The use of `.insert_enter` denotes a modal user interface.
 Insert mode does not perform macro expansion.

 * `.literal <string>`
   Next character entered is treated as a literal.